fjavierm/security-plus/README.md

 # CompTIA Security+ SY0-601

-This is just a WIP, the final version of these materials will be found at my [blog](https://binaricoders.dev).
-This are just the drafts for the different articles.
+This is just a WIP, the final version of these materials will be found on my [blog](https://binaricoders.dev)](https://binaricoders.dev).
+These are just the drafts for the different articles.

 This repository is not going to be a coding repository.
 The purpose of this repository is to store my notes about the ' CompTIA Security+ SY0-601' learning and study.